-So, overall, I think the Supplier's sales representative was likely to have led Mr J and Miss S to believe that Fractional Club membership was an investment that may lead to a financial gain (i.e., a profit) in the future.
-And with that being the case, I don't find them either implausible or hard to believe when they say they were told they were 'buying a further investment' and were therefore 'increasing the return they would receive on the sale of the property'.
-On the contrary, in the absence of evidence to persuade me otherwise, I think that's likely to be what Mr J and Miss S were led by the Supplier to believe at the relevant time.
+So, overall, I think the Supplier's sales representative was likely to have led Mr J and Miss S at the Time of Sale to believe that Fractional Club membership was an investment that may lead to a financial gain (i.e., a profit) in the future.
+And with that being the case, I don't find them either implausible or hard to believe when they say they were told they would be 'increasing their property portfolio' which meant an increase on their 'ownership'.
+And, as I've said above, I can't see what that could reasonably and realistically have meant apart from an expectation of financial gain (i.e., a profit) in the context of the sale of an asset backed timeshare given everything else I know about the sale and Mr J and Miss S's reasons for making the purchase.
+On the contrary, in the absence of evidence to persuade me otherwise, I think that's likely to be what Mr J and Miss S were led by the Supplier to believe at the relevant times.
 And for that reason, I think the Supplier breached Regulation 14(3) of the Timeshare Regulations.

-Was the credit relationship between the Lender and the Consumer rendered unfair?
+Was the credit relationship between the Lender and Mr J rendered unfair?